safe-global/safe-docs/pages/smart-account-signatures.md

 `{32-bytes hash validator}{32-bytes ignored}{1-byte signature type}`

 **Hash validator** - Padded address of the account that pre-validated the hash that should be validated.
-The Safe keeps track of all hashes that have been pre validated.
-This is done with a **mapping address to mapping of bytes32 to boolean** where it is possible to set a hash as validated by a certain address (hash validator).
+The Safe keeps track of all hashes that have been prevalidated.
+This is done with a **mapping address to mapping of bytes32 to boolean** where it's possible to set a hash as validated by a certain address (hash validator).
 To add an entry to this mapping use `approveHash`.
-Also if the validator is the sender of transaction that executed the Safe transaction it is **not** required to use `approveHash` to add an entry to the mapping.
+Also if the validator is the sender of transaction that executed the Safe transaction it's **not** required to use `approveHash` to add an entry to the mapping.
 (This can be seen in the [Team Edition tests](https://github.com/gnosis/safe-contracts/blob/v1.0.0/test/gnosisSafeTeamEdition.js))

 **Signature type** - 1